XL-SHAO/CoralConditionDataset/README.md

 # Coral image dataset for coral conditions monitoring in the Indo-Pacific
-Dataset and tabular data for coral condition classification paper: Deep learning for multi-label classification of coral conditions in the
+![Dataset, labels, and codes for coral condition classification paper: Deep learning for multi-label classification of coral conditions in the
-Indo-Pacific via underwater photogrammetry.
+Indo-Pacific using underwater photo transect method](https://doi.org/10.48550/arXiv.2403.05930)
 ## Project
 ### Project title
 The Koh Tao Coral Condition Survey Project was initiated by Jun Sasaki’s laboratory and implemented in collaboration with the New Heaven Reef Conservation NPO, Koh Tao, Thailand.